le717/CRTC/README.md

 * Releases are compiled into Windows x86, x64 EXEs and Mac OS X application using [cx_freeze](http://cx-freeze.sourceforge.net).

-* Windows build has been sucessfully tested on x64 Windows 7 and 8.
+* Windows build has been successfully tested on x64 Windows 7 and 8.
 However, Vista (and possibly XP) should be supported.

 * Mac OS X build is provided courtesy of [@JrMasterModelBuilder](https://github.com/JrMasterModelBuilder).
 Minimum supported version is Mac OS X 10.7 Lion.